 - In exceptional weather conditions, such as one or more inches of rain within 24 hours and sustained high winds.

 The call to open Inclement Weather Shelter is made by 10 a.m. on the day of inclement weather.
 This prompts Father Joe’s Villages’ staff to begin intake at 4 p.m. at the Joan Kroc Center.
 Staff then work to clear the Joan Kroc Center and Paul Mirabile Center dining rooms by 7:15 pm to make way for cots that will provide a safe, warm haven for neighbors escaping the wet and cold.

 Upon check-in, people admitted will receive a hearty, nutritious meal and a dry place to sleep with clean linens and a cot or sleeping pad.
-They may also take a shower, if needed, and have access to a change of warm, dry change of clothes.

 Because of the unpredictability of weather, Father Joe’s Villages cannot rely on volunteer support.
 For these shelter preparations, our staff must work additional hours to ensure that each neighbor is warm and safe from the cold.